ifrmdn/project-RUN/README.md

 // bieng able to move RUN in the maze.
 // defining the needed veriables like directions and the maze
 // define the constants which is the character and the dierctions
-// the player should choose the direction and find the way out
+// the player should choose the direction and find the way to the end
 // either win or lose counting if you are able to reach the end of the Game.
-// showing a massege if the gamer wins
+// showing a massege if the gamer win/lose